1. Take advantage of digital banking.

 Online and mobile banking allows you to bank how, where and when it's most convenient for you, so keeping up with your money is just as easy as logging on to one of your social media accounts.
 You can easily transfer funds or make payments with a single tap.
 That's financial confidence!

 Can't remember everything on your to-do list?
 Who can?
 Set up and pay bills in one place and with one password.
 Then, make it automatic by picking the recurring payment date that works best for you, the amount and the frequency.
 In just a few clicks, you can relax and focus on living your best life.

 3. Set up email balance notifications.

 You typically do one last scroll through your social media feeds right before you go to bed, right?
 You should do the same thing with your money, by checking in on your accounts.
 Set up daily email or mobile balance alerts to give you a roundup of your cash.
-If you want to be notified if your account dips below a certain threshold, there's an alert for that, too.
+Want to be notified if your account ever dips below a certain threshold?
+There's an alert for that, too.

 Putting it on the calendar really makes it official.
-All you need is a simple "Review past week's spending" or "Check in on payments" to block out a few minutes for yourself each month for financial planning.
+Schedule a simple "Review last month's spending" or "Check in on payments" and block out a few minutes for yourself each month for financial planning.
 Did you save an extra $50 last month?
 Where can you improve over the next 30 days?
 You'll be surprised at the difference a quick check-in with yourself can make.

 This content does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.